 The implementation adds a condition system below \Drupal\Core\Condition, whereas general aspects factored out into \Drupal\Core\Executable.
 This can serve as common base for conditions and action plugins.
 This does not include "processors" yet, which are plugins that process data before it is passed to individual executables - think of token running token replacements.
 This is in particular necessary for actions, so it would be better flushed separately.
-Action API refactoring will happen at #1846172: Replace the actions API.
+Action API refactoring will happen at.

 - Make sure configuration related methods end-up in its own interface.
-This methods already exists for blocks, so it's out of cope for this issue.
-Related: #1764380: Base class for management of Plugin 'settings'
+This methods already exists for blocks, so it's out of scope for this issue.
+Related:

 - Allow grouping of provided conditions for UI purposes, e.g. to allow selecting them from a select with opt-groups.
 Should be done plugin-generic.

 - Add a way for specifying access to plugins, such that available plugins can be filtered out based upon user access.
 Should be done plugin-generic.